jjvanzon/Circular-Language-Spec/spec/black-boxes/simplified-access-control-notation.md

 Consider combining the concepts Presets, Macro-Keywords and just a brainstorm about nice-to-have keywords for common access control situations.

 Best example: Public Read-Only Value.
 Read-Only Value.
-You do not even have to introduce completely sound systematics, you can also just shed light on the general concept.
+You do not even might introduce completely sound systematics, you can also just shed light on the general concept.

 Those 'macro' access modifier keywords are not very important.